A Word About Film Capsule

 A Word About Star Ratings

 Assigning star ratings to films is an imperfect science.
 All reviews on Film Capsule are rated from 1 to 5 stars, no half stars.
-I’ve chosen this system primarily because of mubi.com (username: johnnyd), but I think it’s a good one.
+I’ve chosen this system primarily because of mubi.com (username: filmcapsule), but I think it’s a good one.
 1 star films are duds, boring and insipid.
 2 star films are primarily misfires, but have some redeeming qualities.
-3 star films, the majority, are movies I like but with some reservations.
+3 star films, the vast majority, are movies I like but with some reservations.
 4 star movies are great, but 5 stars are reserved for only my favorites.